beichen100/AutoDroid-0shot/README.md

     - Create a contact named Alice with phone number 1234567.
     - Book a table for 4 people on Saterday.
-    - Send a message to OpenAI to open their AI.
+    - Send a message to Sam to have a chat tonight.
     - ...

-Note that AutoDroid-0shot is currently for research purpose only.
+Note that this tool is currently for research purpose only.
 It may perform unintended actions on your device.
 Please use at your own risk.

 Enjoy!